AZ-500 vs SC-200 vs SC-300: Microsoft Security Certifications Compared 2026

 The exam is divided into four domains:

-1. Manage Identity and Access (20–25%) — Managing Entra ID users, groups, and roles.
-Configuring Conditional Access policies, PIM, and managed identities for Azure resources.
-This overlaps with SC-300 but goes less deep on identity and more into Azure resource access.
+1. Secure identity and access (15-20%): Managing Azure roles, Microsoft Entra application access, PIM for Azure resources, and managed identities.
+This overlaps with SC-300 but goes less deep on identity governance and more into Azure resource access.

-4. Manage Security Operations (25–30%) — Defender for Cloud (CSPM + CWPP), Microsoft Sentinel basics, Key Vault monitoring, and Log Analytics.
+4. Secure Azure using Microsoft Defender for Cloud and Microsoft Sentinel (30-35%): Defender for Cloud posture and workload protection, Microsoft Sentinel basics, Key Vault monitoring, and Log Analytics.
 Note: Sentinel content here is much lighter than SC-200.

 Difficulty